DrAlzahraniProjects/csusb_fall2024_cse6550_team2/README.md

 | How can I join the CSE club?                                                            | Where are the CSU FILA awards held?                                      |
 | Can I install VMware Horizon Client?                                                    |                                                                           |

+---

+## Troubleshooting
+- If you encounter issues while building or running the container, ensure that Docker is installed and running correctly.
+- Make sure you have ample space in your local machine to avoid issues while building docker image.
+- Ensure the port 5002 is not being used by another application.

+---

+## Contributors
+- CSUSB Fall 2024 CSE6550 Team-2